Shopping Cart

 about the author

 Lara Schimweg is the founder of Xeno ® .
-She studied sports science and health research and is a trained health worker.
+She studied sports science and health research and is a trained health and nursing nurse.
 Lara has rosacea and very sensitive skin.

 Older Post Newer Post